TheWinRaRs/Writeups/Redpwn CTF/Pwn/Coffer Overflow.md

 It's set to 0.
 At the end, if it's not 0, a shell is popped.

-Literally HQ chall lol, just spam chars and a shell pops, cat flag.txt
+Pretty simple chall, just spam chars and a shell pops, cat flag.txt

 <hr>